PokemonAutomation/About/Setup/HardwareNeeded/HardwareBeginner.md

 ### i.
 64-bit Windows Computer

-- Your computer needs to run a 64-bit version of Windows.
+- Your computer needs to run on **Windows 10 or later**.
+It also needs to be a 64-bit version of Windows.
 If you have a modern computer with Windows 10 or 11, your version of Windows is almost certainly 64-bit.
 - The automation programs do use computer vision do read the Nintendo Switch video output.
 So, the computer needs to be moderately powerful.
 - Recommended minimum is a computer with a quad core CPU at 3 GHz, no older than 2015.
 If you intend to control more than 1 switch, you will need a more powerful CPU with more cores.
 If you want to run 4 Switches all with feedback, we recommend a modern 8-core computer.